 The church follows a special calendar that celebrates God's love for each of us.
 Join us anytime to enjoy this seasonal focus.
 We echo the calendar in our worship materials, music and colours ...

-- Advent - The new year in the church begins four weeks before Christmas.
+Advent - The new year in the church begins four weeks before Christmas.
 The term advent means "coming" and we are invited to reflect on the power and wonder of God's love for each of us.
+The Celtic tradition bids us emphasize Advent, and so embraces the 40 days before Christmas, in order to emphasize the importance of reflection and preparation.
 Enjoy our Advent wreath.
 Follow the season as each week we light the candles of purple and rose, using the liturgical colour of purple as our main theme.
 For us, the anticipation of Christmas is a time to remember the generosity and promise God makes to us.